larry801/online_ocr/source/readme.md

 Compatible with python3
 Introduce the concept of recognition source type and engine type to reduce gesture usage.
-Add a new gesture to cycle through different recognition target between different items.
+Add a new unassigned gesture to cycle through different recognition source types.
-Add a new gesture to recognize according to source and engine type setting.
+Add a new unassigned gesture to cycle through different recognition engine types.
-Add a new gesture to review recognition history.
+Add a new gesture to recognize according to image source and engine type setting.
-Remove sougou and tencent OCR engines since they are no longer free.
+Add a new unassigned gesture to show previous result in a virtual result document.

 ### 0.17